-Cirad is a French public research institution, funded by the French Government for up to 60% of its budget.
-The remaining part of its resources are derived from from R&D projects supported by a variety of funding agencies, ranging from governments to European Commission and the private sector.
+The remaining part of its resources is derived from R&D projects supported by a variety of funding agencies, ranging from governments to the European Commission and the private sector.

 2. Actions for Next Reporting Period

 2.1 Please outline activities that your organisation will take in the coming year to promote the production or consumption of certified sustainable palm oil (CSPO)